 When to visit Sekumpul waterfall

-You can visit Sekumpul all year around as there are positives and negatives with each season.
+You can visit Sekumpul all year round as there are positives and negatives with each season.

 During Bali’s rainy season from October to April the falls are at their most powerful, but the water can sometimes be brown because of all the mud and sediment the rain carries with it.
 And make sure to be careful as the stairs and pathways can get quite slippery and the river you have to cross at the bottom becomes deeper this time of year.